 In connection with the distribution, AbbVie and Abbott will enter into a tax sharing agreement pursuant to which AbbVie will agree to be responsible for certain tax liabilities and obligations following the distribution.
-For a description of the tax sharing agreement, see "AbbVie's Relationship with Abbott Following the Distribution-Tax Sharing Agreement."
+For a description of the tax sharing agreement, see "Certain Relationships and Related Person Transactions-Tax Sharing Agreement."